WeiChienHsu/CS271/week7/README.md

 ### Comparsion Macor and Procedure
 - Macros are very convenient, easu to understand
 - Macros actually execute faster than procedures (No return address, stack manipulation, etc)
-- Macors are invoked by name and does not have a ret statement
+- Macors are invoked by name and does not have a "ret" statement

+### Why would you ever us a procedure instead of a MACRO

 - If the Macro is called many times, the assembler produces "fat code"
-- Use a macro for short code that is called a few fimes and uses only a few registers
+- Use a macro for short code that is called a few fimes and uses only a few registers.

 - For both: Save Registers.

 ***